Each person interested in joining a kayak trip is requested to read this page.

 View options for travel to Sandspit.

-The information on this page will assist people in developing realistic expectations while making a knowledgable decision.
+We offer a wide variety of tours and expeditions for paddlers with different levels of kayaking ability, yet our trips are not suitable for everyone.
+The information on this page will assist people in developing accurate expectations while making a knowledgable decision.

 We offer several trips suitable for relatively inexperienced kayakers, including our accommodation tours.
 Previous kayaking experience is recommended; attending a sea kayaking course prior to a trip could provide valuable skills to an inexperienced paddler.